 Together with Dr. Brad Hyman, as a Co-Vice Chair of Research, Dr. Tanzi leads the implementation of new initiatives that enhance translation of Mass General research to new therapies, keeps Mass General at the forefront of neuroscience research, promotes collaborations between clinicians and researchers, and continuously improves the work environment for our researchers.

 Meg Kotarski, MBA

-As Executive Director, Meg is responsible for the clinical, research, human resource, operational, and financial management of the Department.
+As Vice President, Meg is responsible for the clinical, research, human resource, operational, and financial management of the Department.
 She has extensive experience in clinical operations, process improvement, financial planning, training, administration, and business development in an academic hospital setting.
 She holds a MBA with a concentration in health sector management from Boston University's Questrom School of Business, and BS in Biobehavioral Health from The Pennsylvania State University.

 Make a Difference for Neurology